 Eugene Brown Agyei

-Sarah Whipple
+Dr. Sarah Whipple

 Jacob (he/him) is a first-year master’s student in the Ecosystem Science and Sustainability program at Colorado State University.
 His work in the Bowser Lab revolves around better understanding pollinators in protected areas and engaging new perspectives in climate change negotiations.